-The benefits of coloring pages:
+The advantages of coloring pages:

-2) Color recognition
+2) Color acknowledgment

 6) Building motor skills

-7) Focus - Paying attention to a single task for a length of time is essential for coloring and for all sorts of things throughout one's life.
+7) Focus - Focusing on a single task for a length of time is necessary for coloring and for all sorts of things throughout one's life.

 8) Limits - Another thing that children gain from coloring pages, with preprinted pictures on them, is how to accept boundaries.
 While a toddler or young child might scribble all over a coloring sheet, with no regard for the boundaries (lines on the coloring page), as the kid gets older, they will start to respect those lines, and make an effort to color between them.
 While I motivate blank paper coloring totally free expression as typically as possible, for many preschoolers pre-printed coloring pages are their very first exposure to printed boundaries.
 This early exposure to boundaries in print, will be a huge assistance when handwriting time comes around, and the kid has to respect the boundaries of the preprinted handwriting lines on the paper.